New York Hall of Science

-The New York Hall of Science, branded as NYSCI, is a science museum at 4701 111th Street, within Flushing Meadows–Corona Park, in the Corona neighborhood of Queens in New York City, New York.
+The New York Hall of Science (branded as NYSCI) is a science museum at 4701 111th Street, within Flushing Meadows–Corona Park, in the Corona neighborhood of Queens in New York City, New York, US.
 It occupies one of the few remaining structures from the 1964 New York World's Fair, along with two annexes completed in 1996 and 2004.
 There are more than 400 interactive exhibits, which focus on biology, chemistry, and physics.
 Wallace Harrison designed the original structure, an 80 ft curving concrete structure called the Great Hall.
 It adjoins an entrance rotunda designed by Beyer Blinder Belle; a glass-and-metal north wing designed by Todd H. Schliemann; a science playground; and Rocket Park, which contains a collection of spacecraft.

 The museum includes the Hall of Science pavilion and the adjacent Space Park, developed for the 1964 New York World's Fair.
 The Hall of Science opened as a fair attraction on June 16 and reopened as a museum on September 21, 1966.
 There was an attempt to renovate the museum in the 1970s.
 The museum was temporarily shuttered in January 1981 for another renovation, but, due to financial issues, it was abandoned after the renovation was completed in 1983.
 Alan J. Friedman took over, reopening it in 1986; he also oversaw the development of the two annexes.
 The original building was renovated between 2009 and 2015.
-It was temporarily closed during the early 2020s due to the COVID-19 pandemic and Hurricane Ida.
+The museum was temporarily closed during the early 2020s due to the COVID-19 pandemic and Hurricane Ida.

 The New York Hall of Science mainly focuses on children's education.
 It includes a large permanent collection and range of traveling exhibitions.
 It has hosted numerous temporary exhibits over the years, although many of its exhibits in the 1960s and 1970s had only a tangential connection to science.
-It offers several programs for students, operates the Alan J. Friedman Center for youth education and holds events such as the seasonal Queens Night Market and Maker Faire.
+It offers several programs for students, operates the Alan J. Friedman Center for youth education, and holds events such as the seasonal Queens Night Market and Maker Faire.

 World's Fair use

-The current New York Hall of Science museum includes both the Hall of Science pavilion and the adjacent Space Park at Flushing Meadows–Corona Park in the New York City borough of Queens.
-Both structures were originally constructed for the 1964 New York World's Fair, which US president Dwight D. Eisenhower had approved in 1959.
-Before the Hall of Science was constructed, New York City had no science-specific museum.
+The current New York Hall of Science museum includes both the Hall of Science pavilion and the adjacent Space Park at Flushing Meadows–Corona Park in Queens, New York City, United States.
+Both structures were originally built for the 1964 New York World's Fair, which US president Dwight D. Eisenhower had approved in 1959.
+At the time the Hall of Science was built, New York City lacked an active science-specific museum.
 There had been a small science museum, the New York Museum of Science and Industry, at Rockefeller Center until the 1940s.